 |

+The mannequin’s face has been made a little more “human,” though not entirely so.
+Still, I felt it was a beautiful photograph to share, as it perfectly captures the glamour and presence of the hat.
+In this blog, you will find more photographs, as well as the great secret: how this hat was made.
 My heart skips a beat when I stumble upon an old sewing pattern—especially for a classic Chanel jacket.
 There’s something beautiful about those yellowed sheets of paper, sometimes marked with pencil notes from a previous owner, as if they’re whispering, “Bring me back to life.”
 I adore vintage sewing patterns, whether they’re from the ’50s, ’60s, or ’70s.
 They feel like little treasures, full of stories and craftsmanship.
 And yes, some are truly worth their weight in gold—but not always for the reasons you’d expect.

 Burda 2493 is a sewing pattern for a historical outfit reminiscent of the era of Joséphine Bonaparte, also known as Joséphine de Beauharnais.
 The pattern consists of a dress and a pinafore with a long invisible zipper at the back.